Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Benchmark

 \section{CODA-LM Benchmark}

-In this section, based on the proposed CODA-LM dataset, we first compare and analyze performance of different LVLMs from various dimensions in Sec.~\ref{sec:result}.
-Additionally, we examine the impact of different prompts on the dataset construction and evaluation, and compare the Text-Score with traditional keyword-based evaluation metrics in Sec.~\ref{sec:analysis} and~\ref{sec:abl}.
-Finally, we verify the effectiveness of our evaluation framework through human preference consistency and discuss the current limitations in Sec.~\ref{sec:human_consis}.
+In this section, based on the proposed CODA-LM dataset, we start by comparing and analyzing the performance of different LVLMs in Sec.~\ref{sec:result}, followed by an in-depth analysis of model architecture designs in Sec.~\ref{sec:analysis}.
+We then conduct an ablation study on critical components of dataset construction and evaluation in Sec.~\ref{sec:abl}.